ibarttertf7/ibarttertf7/README.md

-Senior Software Engineer ar Twenty Four 7.
+Associate Director of Technology at Twenty Four 7.
-Currently working on building thoughtful and engaging full stack interactives.
+Currently leading teams building thoughtful and engaging full stack interactives.
-Currently thinking about how quantum computing will change cryptography.
+Currently thinking about how generative AI will aid creators.